Invisible Samaritans Along the Road

 Samaritan # 6

 Somehow our travel stories tend to veer mostly only around the places we see and the things we do.
-Anecdotally, may be, (and that too occasionally) we hear about the people we encounter.
-But they deserve more than a fleeting mention.
-For it is these ‘invisible people’ who I have encountered during my travels have become my guardian angels in a day and age when mass media seems to suggest that this isn’t a country for women.
+We don't always hear about the people we encounter - especially not the helpers and enablers.
+They deserve more than a fleeting mention.
+For it is these ‘invisible people’ who have become my guardian angels in a day and age when mass media seems to suggest that this isn’t a country for women.

 On your next road trip, I do hope you take the time to not just notice these invisible Samaritans, but also know more and remember them.